 9. Legion Pulse Pre Workout

 Legion Pulse pre-workout is one of the most popular pre-workout supplements we were able to find.
 It contains citrulline, anhydrous caffeine, ornithine, and beta-alanine to deliver a powerful cross benefit training effect.Read more

-The combination of citrulline malate and theanine, both associated with increased nitrogen levels, will pump more blood to your muscles while the beta alanine content gives you an boost.
-The product is labelled as having all natural ingredients.
+The combination of citrulline malate and theanine, both associated with increased nitrogen levels, will pump more blood to your muscles while the beta alanine content gives you a boost.
+The product is labeled as having all-natural ingredients.